crawl/crawl/crawl-ref/docs/crawl_manual.rst

 the game version is constant, should (within certain parameters) lead to the same dungeon.
 The entire connected dungeon will be determined by the game seed, including dungeon layout, monster placement, and items.
-Portal vaults and chaotic zones such as the abyss are not guaranteed to be the same, and the placement of rare unique artefacts may vary depending on certain player actions.
+Portal vaults and chaotic zones such as the Abyss are not guaranteed to be the same, and the placement of rare unique artefacts may vary depending on certain player actions.